mfthomps/Labtainers/headless-lite/README.md

 labtainer.firefox base, and then run one, the are warned of a download of hundreds of MB.
 Better to download all base images on first start?
 If added, need an ENV to supress it for testing.

-Best way to for users to start headless Labtainers on their own systems?
-Assume able to use command line, and just give them instructions to wget (or save file via browser), etc.?
-The Windows curl/wget is MSed and requires special arguments to just fetch a file without interleaving html fu.
-Not sure what those are yet.

-Do we want a per-OS script for use in getting the yml and doing the compose?
-Same script could have options to update the headless system (otherwise, user must use docker rmi to remove old headless image).

-How should students submit their zip file results?
-Either force use of local browser on vnc desktop, or map the labtainer_xfer directory to a host directory using docker volumes.
-A per-os setup script could manage that mapping, letting the student change the default.

 What do we say/know about the security of Windows/Mac Docker containers environments?
 We never say people can trust Docker or our containers, suggesting instead that the VM provides the isolation from sensitive data and applications that coexist on the student laptop.
 The Windows/Mac Docker environments appear to be some kind of